-Away from Washington, the U.S. was running into obstacles in its search for a global coalition to bolster its case that a response was needed to show the world will not tolerate chemical weapons use.
+Away from Washington, the U.S. was running into obstacles in its search for a global coalition to bolster its case that a response was needed to protect a international norm against chemical weapons use.

 Its own inspectors on the ground in Syria, the U.N.
 Security Council failed to reach agreement on Wednesday on authorizing the use of force, with Russia objecting to international intervention.
 Meanwhile, Obama declared publicly and unequivocally that the U.S. had concluded Assad’s government carried out the attack.

 Thursday brought another stinging setback when a vote in Britain’s Parliament to endorse military action failed, all but guaranteeing Britain wouldn’t play a direct role.
 But France’s leader said he and Obama were in agreement and that France could go ahead with a strike.

 In Washington, lawmakers from both parties were insisting Obama consult more closely with Congress before giving an order to begin hostilities.
 Dozens of lawmakers, most of them Republican, signed a letter saying Obama should not take military action without congressional approval, although administration officials insisted no congressional leaders or committee chairs made that request personally to the White House.